-If you work remotely, you'll understand the struggles of organizing a home office, especially when it comes to chic storage options.
+If you work remotely, you'll understand the struggles of organizing a home office, especially when it comes to chic storage methods.
 Since when did you accumulate so many pens, right?
-While we wish it was as simple as popping in a desk, chair, and shelf, the professional life requires a little bit more stuff.
-And whether you have a dedicated room, or just an office nook, that stuff has to go somewhere.
-Nobody said that setting up your work zone was going to be easy, but check out these functional yet fabulous home office storage ideas to get started.
+While we wish setting up an at-home workspace were as simple as popping in a desk, chair, and shelf, the professional life requires a little bit more stuff.
+And whether you have a dedicated room or just an office nook, that stuff has to go somewhere.

 Video of the Day

 "I always keep in mind where someone will be sitting and what they will be looking at," she says.
 "I prefer looking out and at the door, which then puts the storage behind or to the left or right in closed drawers or cabinets."

 Read on for more functional yet fabulous storage ideas for your home workspace.